-Consider Buckley and Rand in regards to this divide; a difference as large as Birch and Locke with Buckley one time mocking his intellectual superior’s rudeness, (which admittedly she almost always was), “There’s no got!”; (making fun of her thick Russian accent).
+Consider Buckley and Rand in regards to this divide; a difference as large as Burke and Locke with Buckley one time mocking his intellectual superior’s rudeness, (which admittedly she almost always was), “There’s no got!”; (making fun of her thick Russian accent).
 But guess what?
 If there is no god, what’s left of the conservatives?
 Just Trump or some irrational Trump-like deceptacon!
 And there’s nothing else.
 I submit the conservative who follows reason and science and rejects magic is ipso facto a libertarian or classical liberal.
 The event of the eclipse of thinkers like Buckley (and religion) in American politics and the rise of ones like Rand (and atheism) followed by the conservative triumph of Trump, proves beyond dispute that the Dancing Sprigs in the Big Tents have lost even their commonsense; they can speak in all the tongues they can create.
 Defending reason, science, the theory of evolution, rule of law, world-peace, the Night Watchmen state, individual moral responsibility and individual health and wellness on the Right now falls to libertarian thinkers.
 If you are a sincere Christian intellectual join the Left: there the Platonists, Marxists, collectivists and socialists join forces to sacrifice the individual to the state; Christians, Jews and Muslims should be comfortable there.